Skip to content

 Short answers, pulled from the story.

-What does the acronym KREEP stand for in lunar geology?
+What does KREEP stand for in lunar geology?

-A typical sample contains about one percent by mass of potassium and phosphorus oxides.
-Rubidium levels reach between 20 and 25 parts per million while lanthanum concentrations measure 300 to 350 times higher than values found in carbonaceous chondrites.
+KREEP contains about one percent by mass of both potassium and phosphorus oxides, 20 to 25 parts per million of rubidium, and lanthanum at concentrations 300 to 350 times those found in carbonaceous chondrites.
+Most of the potassium, phosphorus, and rare-earth elements are held in the phosphate minerals apatite and merrillite.